haeti/Proiect-Practic-Testare-Manuala/adding the application name.md

 **<h2>1.1 Test Planning</h2>**

-The Test Plan is designed to describe all details of testing for the X module from the OrangeHRM application.
+The Test Plan is designed to describe all details of testing for the "User registration", "User login", "Access to user account details", "Search/ Filter options" modules from the Nala application.

-The plan identifies the items to be tested, the features to be tested, the types of testing to be performed, the personnel responsible for testing, the resources and schedule required to complete testing, and the risks associated with the plan
+The plan identifies the items to be tested, the features to be tested, the types of testing to be performed, the personnel responsible for testing, the resources and schedule required to complete testing, and the risks associated with the plan.

 **1.1.1 Roles assigned to the project and persons allocated**

+Corina will test: "User registration", "User login", "Access to user account details", "Search/ Filter options" modules

 **1.1.2 Entry criteria defined**